awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Deploy_Main_Resources.md

 The first step is to create a set of reusable resources that can be passed into the other modules.

-{{%expand "Click here to continue with the CloudFormation  Setup" %}}

 1. Click [Launch CloudFormation Template](https://console.aws.amazon.com/cloudformation/home#/stacks/new?&templateURL=https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/Optimization_Data_Collector.yaml) if you are deploying to your linked account (recommended)

 Or if you wish to keep this on your local machine please copy the below and deploy how you would normally: